 Identify and evaluate properties for operation with a cooperative coliving model.

 - Novel multistakeholder model combining both investment returns as a hospitality business, and flexible fractional ownership, supported by a strong community-interest operation reducing overheads.

-- Space planning for several properties permitted the use of split-level mezzanine designs optimising the number of private units (similar to Zoku).
+- Space planning for several properties permitted the use of split-level mezzanine designs optimising the number of private units.

 - Crowdfunded ownership, with pledges obtained through direct outreach and marketing to potential members.
 (A propotion allocated for investors has not yet been raised, however some leads were generated simultaneously.